• Skip to main content

 • Sprinkle with some grated Parmigiano-Reggiano.

-Previous Post: « Cauliflower cashew soup.
+Previous Post: « cauliflower-cashew-soup Cauliflower cashew soup.
 Black garlic bread.

-Next Post: Scallops in parsley sauce on toasted pumpernickel bread »
+Next Post: Scallops in cream sauce on toasted pumpernickel scallops-in-cream-sauce »

 Sidebar